mahdiit/Gufel.QrRender/README.md

-﻿# Gufel Qr Render
+﻿# Gufel Advanced QrCode Svg Render
-Based on [`QRCoder`](https://github.com/Shane32/QRCoder) [`nuget`](https://www.nuget.org/packages/QRCoder) package, this package export qrcode as hight quality verctor svg format with customization and template. you can also export svg as png or pdf with helper service and tools.
+Based on [`QRCoder`](https://github.com/Shane32/QRCoder) [`nuget`](https://www.nuget.org/packages/QRCoder) package, this package exports qrcode as high quality verctor svg format with customization and templates.
+You can also export svg as png or pdf with helper services and tools.

-you can build hight qulaity svg qr code with 20 predefined template.
+you can build high quality svg qrcode with 20 predefined template.

 | <img src="/Asset/template/13.png" width="60%" alt="13">  | <img src="/Asset/template/15.png" width="60%" alt="14"> |
 |:---:|:--:|